-The queries in this section are the same as those in "Querying Without the Index" on page 15-47, but this time the index is used.
+The queries in this section are the same as those in "Querying Without the Index" on page 15-52, but this time the index is used.

-The execution plans show that Oracle is using the domain index and not performing full table scans, thus resulting in more efficient execution.
-For example:
+The execution plans show that Oracle is using the domain index and not performing full table scans, thus resulting in more efficient execution, as demonstrated in Example 15-40.